p-r-o-m-e-t-h-e-u-s/CDI/README.md

 [![Version](https://cocoapod-badges.herokuapp.com/v/CDI/badge.png)](http://cocoadocs.org/docsets/CDI)
 [![Platform](https://cocoapod-badges.herokuapp.com/p/CDI/badge.png)](http://cocoadocs.org/docsets/CDI)

-Simple, easy and very powerful way to use context and dependency injection for objective c development.
+Simple, easy and very powerful way to use context and dependency injection and interception for objective c development.
+CDI is designed to solve some common software development patterns like [Dependency Injection](http://en.wikipedia.org/wiki/Dependency_injection) / [Inversion of Control](http://en.wikipedia.org/wiki/Inversion_of_control), [Singleton](http://en.wikipedia.org/wiki/Singleton_pattern) and [Interception](http://en.wikipedia.org/wiki/Interceptor_pattern) (an minimalistic [AOP](http://en.wikipedia.org/wiki/Aspect-oriented_programming) support).

 The main features are:

 * Injection by annotation
 * Component auto-wiring
+* Manual object binding
 * Easy singleton support
-* Manual object binding
+* Interception support

-Using CDI will reduce the boilerplate code in many classes, increase readability and allow better testing using the mocking technique.
-CDI does not depend on another framework, which means you can use any unit testing, mocking or other framework.
+Using CDI will reduce the boilerplate code in many classes, increase readability and allow better testing.
+The intreception functionality will also provide the ability to separate the implementation code by aspects like security, logging and other facets.

+CDI does not depend on another framework, which means you can use any unit testing, mocking or other framework *(see Limitation chapter)*.
 Code samples are provided for XCTest.

 Here are some samples: